Facing perjury charges, Florida superintendent steps down to give ‘peace’ to Parkland survivors

 Runcie’s resignation marks the latest turn in a contentious struggle over school safety measures that has long embroiled the Broward school district, the nation’s sixth-largest, over its darkest episode.

-As parents and officials continue to point fingers over the failures that preceded the massacre at Marjory Stoneman Douglas High School, a wide-ranging grand jury investigation been tasked with probing “possible failures in following school-related safety laws and mismanaging funds solicited for school safety initiatives,” according to Florida state officials.
+As parents and officials continue to point fingers over the failures that preceded the massacre at Marjory Stoneman Douglas High School, a wide-ranging grand jury investigation has been tasked with probing “possible failures in following school-related safety laws and mismanaging funds solicited for school safety initiatives,” according to Florida state officials.

-At a special Broward school board meeting on Tuesday, Runcie said that he was stepping down over the accusations he faced over the massacre — not over a felony perjury charge for allegedly lying to that grand jury.
+At a special Broward school board meeting on Tuesday, Runcie said he was stepping down over the accusations he faced over the massacre — not over a felony perjury charge for allegedly lying to that grand jury.
 Barbara J. Myrick, the school district’s top lawyer, also said she would resign after being indicted on similar charges.

 'Mind-boggling’: Parkland parents protest recommendation to reinstate sheriff behind shooting response